Bhavya1705/EpidemicPredictor/README.md

 ### Web Parsing
 Done using Beautiful Soup and Requests library in Python.
 The HTML is extracted and cleaned.
 ### Data Extraction and  Tokenizing
-The **UNIQUE** aspect of this programmme is its ability to **PARSE RANDOM WEBSITES** (Whose HTML format and tags are unknown), as such the cleaned text from parsing is passed through nlp models and summarizers
+The **UNIQUE** aspect of this programmme is its ability to **PARSE RANDOM WEBSITES** (Whose HTML format and tags are unknown), as such the cleaned text from parsing is passed through nlp models and summarizers.
 ### Data Cleanup
 The obtained information from **Data Extraction and  Tokenizing** is passed through a condition set to extract relevant information.
 ### Named Entity Recognition(NER)